Universal constraints on selection strength in lineage trees: Tests of the linear response relations

 Now, when doubling the duration of the simulation, the cloud of scattered points is considerably reduced in both directions.
 The horizontal dispersion reduces because as $t$ increases, the state of the system at the final time becomes less and less affected by the initial condition.
 On the vertical axis, there is a gap between the lower part of the scatter plot and the horizontal line at $y=1$ due to the increase of heterogeneity in the number of divisions in the lineages with the simulation time.

-We now test our results on real data, extracted from \cite{kiviet_stochasticity_2014}, for the following traits: the number of divisions $\mathcal{K}$, the size $\mathcal{X}$ and the age $\mathcal{A}$, which are easily accessible and for which we predicted theoretical fitness landscapes \cite{genthon_fluctuation_2020}.
-The first step is to obtain the fitness landscapes of these traits, which are shown for three particular experimental conditions in Suppl.
-Mat.
-Remarkably, we recover for several experiments plateaus which we had predicted theoretically for the fitness landscape of cell size, and we also obtain good agreement with the general shape of the curve when the plateaus are blurred by noise.
+Second, we test our results on real data extracted from \cite{kiviet_stochasticity_2014}, which are made of $11$ population trees corresponding to the growth of E. Coli in different nutrients.
+We focus on the number of divisions $\mathcal{K}$, the size $\mathcal{X}$ and the age $\mathcal{A}$, which are easily accessible and for which we previously studied the theoretical fitness landscapes \cite{genthon_fluctuation_2020}.
+Only plots for the size are presented in the main text, and similar plots for the age can be found in \cref{sec_app_h_age}.